 As for playing it solo, The Division works well.
 While the game clearly wants to be played with other people — why else would one enemy chide me by saying, “You should’ve brought friends” — it never blocks off an area because you came alone (unlike Destiny), while also scaling the difficulty so playing on your own isn’t four time as tough as when you play with three friends.

-In fact, The Division actually works better as a solo game in one significant aspect: Its setting and atmosphere.
+The Division actually works better as a solo game in one significant aspect: Its setting and atmosphere.
 Like Fallout 4, The Last Of Us, or any post-apocalyptic adventure, The Division has a rich, post-apocalyptic vibe, one that really makes the city feel like it’s desperate to stay alive.
 But you get that feeling way more when you’re wondering the streets alone, as opposed to with other people.
 And that goes double if you turn off the music and just listen to the sounds of the city.

 As engrossing as The Division may be, though, it’s not without its flaws.
 For starters, some of your enemies are stupid.
 Not only have some watched The Warriors so many times that they decided to bring a bat to a gun fight, but they’ll also run straight at you, as if holding a bat makes them impervious to bullets.